ymekuria/mvp/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  Simply type the name of the song or artist you want to and a list of matches appears.
-Click on the songs you would like to add to your playlist, and easily share it with friends.
+  Simply type the name of the song or artist you want to see or your location and a list of matches appears.
+Click on the songs you would like to add to your wishlist, and easily share your itenerary with friends.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  'Sharing playlists is a game changer'
+  'Endless live music options with one click of a button'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  Go to songly.com to start listening to music know.
+  Go to musicTonight.com to start listening to music know.